 To respond to this objection, contractualists must explain why ‘x is wrong’ and ‘x is unfair’ are not the sort of claims that can feature as a reason for rejecting a principle.
 They must also demonstrate that admitting reasons not based directly on well-being does not commit us to admitting ‘x is wrong’ and ‘x is unfair’.

 The Contractualist answer appeals to the conceptual link between wrongness and justification.
 Whether an act is wrong depends, not only on its direct impact on individuals, but also on whether a principle permitting it can be justified to all concerned.
 ‘Because it is wrong’ is not the kind of reason that can be fed into the contractualist apparatus, since it is not something that happens to individuals.
-Instead, wrongness is something that very apparatus constructs out of individuals' reasons.
+Instead, wrongness is something that is constructed out of individuals’ reasons using that very apparatus.
 The same goes for ‘because it is unfair’.
-In the example of the racist principle, I reject the principle, not because it treats me unfairly overall, but because it illicitly places weight on an inappropriate moral distinction.
+In the example of the racist principle introduced in section 3.2, I reject the principle, not because it treats me unfairly overall, but because it illicitly places weight on an inappropriate moral distinction.
 My complaint concerns how a principle treats me.
-To know whether an action is wrong, we must compare different people's complaints, which we do by comparing one principle's treatment of me with the way alternative principles treat others.
+To know whether an action is wrong, we must compare different people’s complaints, which we do by comparing one principle’s treatment of me with the way alternative principles treat others.

 An advantage of contractualism is that it can capture the wide range of considerations that are relevant to moral deliberation.
 All the considerations that provide individuals with reasonable grounds for objecting to a proposed principle are relevant.
-As we have seen above, these considerations include more than the direct (and even the indirect) impact of a proposed principle on individual well-being.
+As we saw in section 3.2, these considerations include more than the direct (and even the indirect) impact of a proposed principle on individual well-being.
 This plurality of considerations is nevertheless unified by a single normative domain or subject matter: unjustifiability.

 Some opponents of contractualism will object that contractualism is not pluralist enough.
 They will object to the unified account of wrongness.
 Is it plausible that all the considerations relevant to what we owe to each other are unified by their relevance to whether the principle permitting the conduct could be reasonably rejected?
 In our moral deliberation about right and wrong actions, are all moral considerations only relevant in virtue of how they affect whether or not a principle licensing the proposed action is justifiable?